-- Since the process requires documentation, one has physical evidence of each of the phase of the project.
+- Since the process requires documentation, one has physical evidence of each phase of the project.
 Reference to prior projects also helps in doing the much-needed groundwork better.

-- No prior knowledge is required by the team to embark upon the Waterfall management model.
+- The team requires no prior knowledge to embark upon the Waterfall management model.

 However, the cons are there as well: